Publisher: Toy Vault

 The Command Bunker is a lot of fun to play with and against.
 Having it serve a true command and control purpose makes it both a valuable asset and a high value target.
 It’s a fantastic addition to the game system, and if stretch goals are hit, will come with its own miniature!
 Including a simple point system for mission creation is another smart add-on.
 Players can now easily create and share scenarios and campaigns of their own, further increasing replayability and allowing gamers to help build out the game’s universe.

 Toy Vault has done a really solid job with this expansion, adding enough goodies and the right tweaks to breathe more life and value into Abaddon.
 Owners of the base game will see backing this as a no-brainer and newcomers can get the whole package at a great price.
 Fans of Richard Borg titles should definitely check this out, especially if you like sci-fi and mechs.
 Who doesn’t like mechs?

 Company Twitter: https://twitter.com/ToyVaultInc

-Note: A copy of this game was provided to me for this review.
+Note: A prototype of this game was provided to me for this preview.